 The merger was an important step in providing comprehensive services to victims of violence in our community while also consolidating administrative activities.
 On August 22, 2013, the name was officially changed to RISE, with the tagline– Respect.
 Inspire.
 Support.
 Empower.

 We believe RESPECT is the cornerstone to ending violence and creating peace.
 We INSPIRE the community to be active in the movement to end gender-based violence.
 We SUPPORT loved ones of those affected by sexual assault/abuse and intimate partner violence.
 We EMPOWER survivors to heal from trauma and transform their lives.

-Together, the agencies have over 65 years of experience and provide the following services to those affected by intimate partner violence and sexual assault/abuse: 24-hour crisis line, crisis intervention, case management, restraining order assistance, accompaniment and advocacy, prevention education, two safe houses and individual and group counseling.
-All services are provided confidentially, free of charge and in Spanish to anyone (adults and children, women and men) who has been directly or indirectly impacted by intimate partner violence or sexual assault/abuse.
+Together, the agencies have decades of experience and provide the following services to those affected by intimate partner violence and sexual assault/abuse: 24-hour crisis line, crisis intervention, case management, restraining order assistance, accompaniment and advocacy, prevention education, two safe houses and individual and group counseling.
+All services are provided confidentially, free of charge, and in English and Spanish to anyone (regardless of age, sexuality, gender identity, race, class, or ability) who has been directly or indirectly impacted by intimate partner violence or sexual assault/abuse.

 SARP CENTER HISTORY & RAPE CRISIS MOVEMENT